arucker1021/bugsnag-sourcemaps/README.md

                              --source-map
                              --minified-url
                              --minified-file
+-b, --base-url             The URL your users will request bundle from, this is used with the directory flag
--e, --endpoint URL         The URL of the upload server -m, --minified-url URL     The URL your users will request your bundle -s, --source-map PATH      The path of the source map file (local)
+                            and will not be used unless directory is specified.
+Utilized for multiple sourcemaps to be uploaded and the urls they map to.
+Supports wildcards (e.g. '*') -e, --endpoint URL         The URL of the upload server -m, --minified-url URL     The URL your users will request your bundle -s, --source-map PATH      The path of the source map file (local)